Euromaidan: Political impact

 On 21 February, after negotiations between President Yanukovych and representatives of opposition with mediation of representatives of the European Union and Russia, the agreement "About settlement of political crisis in Ukraine" was signed.
 The agreement provided return to the constitution of 2004, that is to a parliamentary presidential government, carrying out early elections of the president until the end of 2014 and formation of "the government of national trust".
 The Verkhovna Rada adopted the law on release of all detainees during protest actions.
-Divisions of "Golden eagle" and internal troops left the center of Kyiv.
+Divisions of "Golden eagle" and internal troops left the centre of Kyiv.
 On 21 February, at the public announcement leaders of parliamentary opposition of conditions of the signed Agreement, representatives of "Right Sector" declared that they do not accept the gradualness of political reforms stipulated in the document, and demanded immediate resignation of the president Yanukovych—otherwise they intended to go for storm of Presidential Administration and Verkhovna Rada.

 On the night of 22 February activists of Euromaidan seized the government quarter left by law enforcement authorities and made a number of new demands—in particular, immediate resignation of the president Yanukovych.
 Earlier that day, they stormed into Yanukovych's mansion.

 On 23 February 2014, following the 2014 Ukrainian revolution, the Rada passed a bill that would have altered the law on languages of minorities, including Russian.
 The bill would have made Ukrainian the sole state language at all levels.
 However, on the next week 1 March, President Turchynov vetoed the bill.

-Following the Protests, Euromaidan activists mobilized toward state transformation.
+Following the Protests, Euromaidan activists mobilised toward state transformation.
 Activists began to, "promote reforms, drafting and advocating for legislative proposals and monitoring reform implementations."